 Pavement Markings.

 Pavement markings mean the same as the advance warning sign.
-They consist of an "X" with the letters ""RR" and a nopassing marking on two-lane roads.
+They consist of an "X" with the letters ""RR" and a no-passing marking on two-lane roads.

 There is also a no passing zone sign on two-lane roads.
 There may be a white stop line painted on the pavement before the railroad tracks.
-The front of the school bus must remain behind this line while stopped at the crossing.
-See Figure 10.6.